Obtaining a RingCX access token without a RingEX Login

 If you are done with an API Token and no longer need it, or you feel it may have been compromised, you can delete an existing token as follows.

-DELETE https://engage.ringcentral.com/voice/api/v1/admin/token/{apiToken}
+DELETE https://ringcx.ringcentral.com/voice/api/v1/admin/token/{apiToken}

 X-Auth-Token: {apiToken}

-DELETE https://engage.ringcentral.com/voice/api/v1/admin/token/{apiToken}
+DELETE https://ringcx.ringcentral.com/voice/api/v1/admin/token/{apiToken}

 Authorization: Bearer <accessToken>